 Information- Having a Baby in 1990 vs. Today.

 1990- The 1984 book, What to Expect When You’re Expecting was on every coffee table of any pregnant woman in America with updated versions sold every year.
-A month to month guide on what the baby looked like, how mom should be feeling; new aches and pains and what was normal.
+A month-to-month guide on what the baby looked like, how a mom should be feeling; new aches and pains, and what was normal.

-Today, internet blogs, Facebook groups and classes are how today’s modern mom learn every detail of what’s going on with them.
+Today, internet blogs, Facebook groups, and classes are how today’s modern moms learn every detail of what’s going on with them.
 There is a lot more information shared today than 20+ years ago.